root-project/web/install/all_releases/root-version-v5-28-00-patch-release-notes.md

 	</li>
 	<li>IO
 	<ul>
-		<li>Avoid spurrious warning message when reading file with a TTree writen with ROOT 5.29/03 or later:<code>Warning in <tstreamerinfo::compile>: Counter fNClusterRange should not be skipped from class TTree</tstreamerinfo::compile></code></li>
+		<li>Avoid spurious warning message when reading file with a TTree written with ROOT 5.29/03 or later:<code>Warning in <tstreamerinfo::compile>: Counter fNClusterRange should not be skipped from class TTree</tstreamerinfo::compile></code></li>
-		<li>Avoid spurrious warning message when reading a file containing an 'empty' collection whose content has gone through schema evolution: <code>Error in <tbufferfile::readversion>: Could not find the StreamerInfo with a checksum of - 849380031 for the class "NeverWritten" in memberwise.root.</tbufferfile::readversion></code></li>
+		<li>Avoid spurious warning message when reading a file containing an 'empty' collection whose content has gone through schema evolution: <code>Error in <tbufferfile::readversion>: Could not find the StreamerInfo with a checksum of - 849380031 for the class "NeverWritten" in memberwise.root.</tbufferfile::readversion></code></li>
 	</ul>
 	</li>
 	<li>TTree